Nutrition Benefits of Grass-fed Beef and Lamb

 Grass-fed and pasture-raised beef and lamb, naturally we are biased to those from New Zealand, are not only delicious, they also pack a nutritional punch.
 Loaded with complete proteins, healthy fats, vitamins, minerals, and antioxidants, grass-fed beef and lamb provide unequaled nutritional benefits for a better life.

-We all know 100% grass-fed and pasture raised beef and lamb are excellent sources of protein, however, their nutritional benefits don’t stop there.
+We all know 100% grass-fed and pasture-raised beef and lamb are excellent sources of protein; however, their nutritional benefits don’t stop there.
 If you haven’t considered beef and lamb as being good for you before, it’s time to re-think.
-Many important vitamins, minerals and other nutrients are found in grass-fed and pasture raised meat.
+Many essential vitamins, minerals and other nutrients are found in grass-fed and pasture-raised meat.

 Better for You

 Not only does New Zealand grass-fed beef and lamb boast the flavors of nature with subtle notes of the green pastures the meat was raised on, but the unique nutritional benefits are second to none.
 Grass-fed red meat has higher vitamin A and E content and a favorable fat profile.
 It is lower in total fat, more conjugated linoleic acid (CLA) with a healthier omega 3: omega 6 ratio than grain-fed meat.
 Packed full of complete protein, bioavailable iron, zinc and vitamin B12, with bioactives creatine, carnitine and carnosine plus antioxidants, there’s no denying New Zealand grass-fed beef and lamb is aptly named Natures’ Power Pack.